QuaiGoner/docker-box/README.md

 - **Rendering application window only (Wayland?)**
 - EmulationStation integrated?
 - Auto-scanning of /mnt/Games
-- Add most-used cores to image
+- Add most-used cores & assets to image (probably already in the image just need to fix the paths in RA)
 - Different images for different GPUs?